Straylight Run: Un Mas Dos EP and indefinite hiatus (2008–present)

 On June 10, 2008, the band entered the studio for pre-production on their next CD, an EP entitled Un Mas Dos.
 The band made the three-song EP available in streaming format through Myspace and other means, and sold digital download cards at its tour beginning September 9, 2008.
 On September 16, 2008, the band released the album in digital and vinyl format.

 The band went on two tours in late 2008.
 In January 2009, the band's cover of the Nirvana track "Drain You" was made available for download.
 The group played at the Soundwave Festivals in Australia in February and March 2009, as well as two shows with Minus the Bear.
 The band then planned to do further recording, towards another EP.
 In May and June, the band went on tour with Lovedrug and Good Old War.
 Ahead of the release of About Time, "Don't Count Me Out" and "I'm Through with the Past" were posted on Myspace.

 In February 2010, Straylight Run announced they were going on an indefinite hiatus due to financial reasons.
 John Nolan stated that he would continue his solo act, and was not against the idea of returning to Straylight Run.
 Shaun Cooper wrote a blog saying that he was retiring from touring, thanking Straylight Run and Taking Back Sunday and saying he is really proud of their work and success.
 On March 31, 2010, it was confirmed that John Nolan and Shaun Cooper had returned to Taking Back Sunday.

 On June 4, 2011, Nolan and Cooper teamed up with Taking Back Sunday drummer Mark O'Connell to play a show at Rogue Live Studios in Hicksville, NY, with their set featuring six Straylight Run songs.
 Nolan pointed out before the last song of the set, "Existentialism on Prom Night," that O'Connell was a member of Straylight Run for a brief time at its inception, before choosing to remain with Taking Back Sunday.

 Will Noon frequently toured and performed as drummer for the band fun before their hiatus in 2015.
 He performed with them at the 2013 Grammy Awards ceremony as well as their performance on Saturday Night Live.

 On December 8, 2021, the band performed their first live show since 2009, at Mulcahy's in Wantagh, New York.

-Straylight Run will perform at the When We Were Young festival on October 18 and 19, 2025, in Las Vegas.
+Straylight Run performed at the When We Were Young festival on October 18 and 19, 2025, in Las Vegas.

 In September 2025, a new single "Anthem" was released, as part of the charity compilation Music for Everyone Vol. 2 releasing October 2025.